bonny/WordPress-Simple-Fields/readme.txt

 == Changelog ==

+#### Version 1.0.6
+- Fixed: file dialog javascript checkes that the pagenow variable exists before trying to use it.
+Hopefully fixes problems with Post Thumbnail Editor and other plugins that also use the file dialog.
+-

 #### Version 1.0.5
 - Added: field group slug to field group wrapper css + field wrapper css on edit post screen, so you can style different field groups differently.